-The process by which FSANZ considers standards' development matters is open, accountable, consultative and transparent.
-Public submissions are called to obtain the views of interested parties on issues raised by the application and the impacts of regulatory options.
+The process by which FSANZ considers standard development matters is open, accountable, consultative and transparent.
+Public submissions were called to obtain the views of interested parties on issues raised by the application and the impacts of regulatory options.
+FSANZ acknowledges the time taken by individuals and organisations to make submissions on this application.

-The draft variation will be considered for approval by the FSANZ Board taking into account all public comments received from this call for submissions.
+The draft variation was considered for approval by the FSANZ Board taking into account all public comments received from the call for submissions.